Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Introduction

-In, e.g., \citet{garivier2016optimal,kalyanakrishnan2012pac}, the proposed algorithms solve the lower bound problem at every iteration.
-However, solving the corresponding max-min optimization problem can be computationally demanding particularly in the generality that we consider.
-We instead solve this problem in batches and arrive at near optimal batch sizes, that result in a provably substantial computational reduction.
+In, e.g., \cite{garivier2016optimal,kalyanakrishnan2012pac}, the proposed algorithms solve the lower bound problem at every iteration.
+However, this can be computationally demanding, particularly in the generality considered in the current work.
+We instead solve this problem in batches and arrive at near-optimal batch sizes that minimize the overall cost of the algorithm.
+This includes the computational effort and the cost of sampling from an arm.
+The latter may be significant when each sample is costly, for example, when the samples correspond to a clinical trial result.
+To the best of our knowledge, this idea of updating the statistics only after a batch of samples to balance the computational and statistical costs was not previously considered in the literature of MAB.

-Best arm problems arise in many settings in practice.
-For instance, one can view the selection of the best product version to roll out for production and sale, after a set of expensive pilot trials among many competing versions to be a best arm problem.
-In simulation theory, selecting the best design amongst many (based on output from a simulation model) is a classic problem, with applications to manufacturing, road and communications network design, etc. In these and many other settings, the underlying distributions can be very general and may not be modelled well by a SPEF distribution.
+In this work, we keep the batch size constant and give it as an input to the algorithm.
+For the optimal batch size, the overall cost of the algorithm reduces from being quadratic in the number of samples to linear.
+The sample complexity of the resulting algorithm is a constant factor away from the lower bound.
+This cost is still quadratic in the total number of samples for sub-optimal batch sizes but with a smaller constant.
+However, the resulting algorithm exactly matches the lower bound.

+As previously mentioned in a footnote, this work is an updated version of \cite{agrawal2020optimal}.
+Some subtle technical errors were present in that version that stemmed from working with the Wasserstein metric on the space of probability measures.
+In addition, in the concentration result developed, the constant terms were dependent on the unknown bandit instance, which resulted in a stopping threshold (an input to the proposed algorithm) dependent on this unknown constant.
+We fixed these errors in an erratum posted online \citep{agrawal2020perratum}.
+In this updated version, we incorporate these corrections and improve the analysis.
+We use the L\'evy metric instead of the Wasserstein metric throughout.
+To fix the stopping threshold, we present a much tighter martingale-based concentration result.
+In addition, towards the end, we discuss the special setting of bandits with bounded-support distributions.